Be-Secure/BeSLab/docs/_docs/01-quick-start-guide.md

 ---
 title: "Quick-Start Guide"
 permalink: /docs/quick-start-guide/
-excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
+excerpt: "How to quickly install and setup for BeSLab."
 last_modified_at: 2024-05-05T08:48:05-04:00
 redirect_from:
   - /theme-setup/